Architecture

 If you ingest with a sourceId that already exists, the adapter updates the existing document.
 The old chunks and embeddings are replaced with new ones.

-Timing data.
-The ingest method returns detailed timing information showing how long each phase took.
-This helps you identify bottlenecks—embedding is typically the slowest step due to API latency.
+The ingest method returns detailed timing information.
+Embedding is typically the slowest step due to API latency.

 const result = await engine.ingest({ sourceId: "doc-1", content: "..." });